Barrin–On how growing up with hemophilia A made him a stronger person

 I have been on ADYNOVATE and so far I’ve had one bleed.
 My doctor and I are happy with how I’ve responded to ADYNOVATE.
 But, keep in mind that this is my personal experience; you might have a different experience.
 That’s why you should talk to your doctor to see if ADYNOVATE is right for you.
 And when you have that talk, make sure to ask any questions you have about the product’s safety and efficacy, your treatment plan, and getting infusion training if you need it.

-I’ve had a lot of product support from Shire, but I’m very self-sufficient.
-Also, because I was eligible, I have received co-pay assistance from Shire, which is a big help.
+I’ve had a lot of product support from Takeda, but I’m very self-sufficient.
+Also, because I was eligible, I have received co-pay assistance from Takeda, which is a big help.
 The Territory Business Manager (TBM) will call to see if I have any questions about ADYNOVATE.

 What kind of advice do you give other hemophilia A patients?